diskoverdata/diskover-docs/source_files/indices_management.md

 #### Load and Unload Indices

 🔴 &nbsp;The Diskover-Web interface provides manual index management capabilities.
-By default, Diskover-Web is configured to always use the latest indices when production user logs in to Diskover.
+By default, Diskover-Web is configured to **Always use latest indices** when production user logs in to Diskover.

 ![Image: Always Use Latest Indices](images/indices_always_use_latest.png)